 At the moment the penalty for withdrawing investments that are not in a tax wrapper (such as an ISA) is 10% on gains for basic rate taxpayers and 20% for higher and additional rate taxpayers (not including the additional 8% levy for investment property).

-Although these rates are remaining the same, the CGT annual exempt amount is falling from £12,300 in the 2022/23 tax year to £6,000 in 2023/24 and then to just £3,000 in 2024/25.
+The CGT annual exempt amount is falling from £6,000 in the 2023/24 tax year to £3,000 in 2024/25.
 In addition to using your ISA allowance each tax year, it's a good idea to take advantage of your CGT exemption, particularly if you have large unrealised capital gains in an unwrapped portfolio.
 You can transfer assets to your spouse or civil partner tax efficiently to ensure you're using both exemptions.